iamsayan/ultimate-facebook-comments/readme.txt

 == Changelog ==

+= 1.1.7 =
+Release Date: August 28, 2018

+* Added: a new item 'Custom' in 'Comments Box Display Position'.
+It will globally disable auto insert if you want to use shortcode side-wide.
+* Fixed: Admin Bar Moderation Tool on/off does not work.
+Now it has been fixed.
+* Fixed: Unnecessary output of HTML components in quick edit mode.
+* Fixed: jQuey cookie path issue related to consent notice.
+* Updated: jQuery cookie library.

+= 1.1.6 =
+Release Date: August 28, 2018

+* Improved: Comment count fetching method from Facebook API.
+* Improved: Admin UI.
+* Fixed: Some untranslated strings.
+* Some minor bug fixed.

+= 1.1.5 =
+Release Date: August 19, 2018

+* Tweak: replace native comments now depends on WordPress default comment enable/disable system as FB comment box does not show previously on frontend if Disable WP Native Comment is enabled.
+* Fixed: Some untranslated strings.
+* Bug fixed.

+= 1.1.4 =
+Release Date: August 18, 2018

+* Added: Facebook SDK language codes.
+* Fixed: Some untranslated strings.
+* Bug fixed.

 = 1.1.3 =
 Release Date: August 15, 2018

 * Improved: Admin column comment count feature.
+* Fixed: Some untranslated strings.
 * Bug fixed.

 = 1.1.2 =